SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 The next two functions are [createHandle](@ref codi::EvaluationHelper::createHandle) and [createHandleFixed](@ref codi::EvaluationHelper::createHandleFixed).
 The first one creates a handle with `std::vector` as the underlying container type.
 The second one uses `std::array`.
 In both functions the used CoDiPack type is given as a template parameter.
 All `Real...` type definitions in [codi.hpp](@ref codi.hpp) can be used here.
-Since the defintion of higher order types can be quite involved there are two additional definitions, namely [JacobianComputationType](@ref codi::JacobianComputationType) and [HessianComputationType](@ref codi::HessianComputationType) in this file in the global `codi` namespace.
+Since the definition of higher order types can be quite involved there are two additional definitions, namely [JacobianComputationType](@ref codi::JacobianComputationType) and [HessianComputationType](@ref codi::HessianComputationType) in this file in the global `codi` namespace.
 They represent a Jacobian index management taping approach  with a vector mode of 4 for the first one.
-The second one uses a primal value index mangement tape with a vector mode of 4 and the inner AD type is a forward type with a vector dimension of 4.
+The second one uses a primal value index management tape with a vector mode of 4 and the inner AD type is a forward type with a vector dimension of 4.
 Some example custom handle creations are now:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;